Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 Distributed tracing allows for an in-depth break down of a latency tree in a micro-service architecture.
 Essentally, a profiler, such as [yourkit](https://www.yourkit.com/), for the cloud.
 It enables a more granular break down a service call.
-Showing the interactions between services that are made and how long each one takes after they have received a request and finished with a response.
+It can shown the interactions between services that are made and how long each one takes after they have received a request and finished with a response.
 Painting a more clear picture of a transaction.
 Hopefully, leading to a paths where optimizations can be wired in to reduce response times.